codefellows/seattle-201n12/class-14-js_inheritance-css_animations/lab/README.md

 1. You will encounter and need to deal with a new type of form element
 1. You will need to reference elements without IDs

 This is a pair programming lab.
-One person from the pair will fork the lab repo which will contain all of the files necessary to complete the project.
+One person from the pair will make a new repo and copy the lab files into the master branch.
+The lab directory contains all of the files necessary to complete the project.
+Work off of branches of master.
+You will submit a pull request from a branch to master as your lab submission.
-Add the other person as a collborator.
-That means that both of you will have privileges to push and merge to that repo.

 Fill in the necessary code in the JavaScript and CSS files, but **do not modify the HTML files in any way**.